At a glance: the top 9 lodges in Namibia

 I guarantee that you’ll enjoy staying at the Burgsdorf Guest Farm.
 It's not just the good food that made us smile like this.

 I mean, who needs a restaurant when you have wildlife as your dinner guests?!
 Me, I do.
 And Burgsdorf delivered.
-The restaurant at Burgsdorf is fantastic.
+The restaurant is fantastic.
 They’ll happily pack you a lunch, too, so you can spend all day out on the sand dunes but still have a quality bite to eat.

 On the sleeping front, I’m glad to report that the lodge is spacious and comfy.
 The photos online don’t do the rooms justice.
+The rooms are spacious, but not elephant-size spacious.

 The best part was waking up to the sight of rhinos just 10 meters across the watering hole!
 There’s a fence to keep the animals from joining you in bed, no worries.
-The rooms are spacious, but not elephant-size spacious!

 Good morning, rhinos!
 This was literally my morning view at @ Burgsdorg Guest Farm

-These Europeans have brought their A-game to Namibia, as Desert Rendezvous is equipped with all the bells and whistles you could ever need in a guesthouse.
+These Europeans have brought their A-game to Namibia, as Desert Rendezvous is equipped with all the bells and whistles I could ever need in a guesthouse.
 The courtyard is perfect for soaking up the sun, there's plenty of parking available, and the Wi-Fi is free and fast.

 Just chillin’ @ Swakopmund